-2) How well am I making the “hand off?”
+2) How well am I making the “handoff?”

 Reaping a Grand Reward

-Finally I have come to realize there is a “gift exchange” between generations.
+Finally, I have come to realize there is a “gift exchange” between generations.
 The exchange begins with parents and grandparents who love, listen, and recognize with respect each child’s natural preferences and affirm his or her potential.
-Eventually the gifts of honor and gratitude will return from the children for years to come.
+Eventually, the gifts of honor and gratitude will return from the children for years to come.
 That has been my cherished experience.

 Are we a perfect family?
 By no means!
 But, we are on a journey together where faith, hope, and love are the atmospherics we breathe.
-We believe in one another, we desire and expect good things for one another, and we love and forgive one another.
+We believe in one another, we desire and expect good things from one another, and we love and forgive one another.
 Is that always easy?
 Not at all!
 But it’s more than worth it.